What can I help you with?

 NVIDIA GPU allows to encode H.264, HEVC, and AV1 content.
 Depending on your hardware generation, not all Codec will be accessible.
 Refer to the NVIDIA Hardware Video Encodersection for information about supported Codec for each GPU architecture.

-Surface Format Support
+Notes on Surface Format Usage:

 Tuning